TN 83 (05-24)

 8. State Medicaid reimbursement provision

-To qualify for the pooled trust exception, the trust must contain specific language that provides that, to the extent that amounts remaining in the individual's account upon the death of the individual are not retained by the trust, the trust will pay to the State(s) from such remaining amounts in the account an amount equal to the total amount of medical assistance paid on behalf of the individual under the State Medicaid plan(s).
-To the extent that the trust does not retain the funds in the account, the State(s) must be listed as the first payee(s) and have priority over payment of other debts and administrative expenses, except as listed in SI 01120.203E. in this section.
+To qualify for the pooled trust exception, to the extent that amounts remaining in the individual’s account upon the death of the individual are not retained by the trust, the trust must contain specific language providing that the trust will pay to the State(s) from such remaining amounts in the account an amount equal to the total amount of medical assistance paid on behalf of the individual under the State Medicaid plan(s).
+To the extent that the trust does not retain the funds in the account, the State(s) must be listed as the first payee(s) and have priority over payment of other debts and administrative expenses, except as listed in SI 01120.203E in this section.

 If the trust does not have sufficient funds upon the beneficiary’s death to reimburse in full each State that provided medical assistance, the trust may reimburse the States on a pro-rata or proportional basis.